sirius-ms/sirius-client-openAPI/README.md

 Keep in mind that the documentation files in this repository always reflect the latest development build of SIRIUS.
 If you need to work with a specific SNAPSHOT version or a particular release, you'll need to extract the documentation manually using Option A from that specific SIRIUS version.

+**Custom Configs**

+The OpenAPI Generator can also take config files like the ones under [.updater/config/](.updater/config/) as input.
+These config files are used to set e.g. the `packageName` (like `RSirius` and `PySirius`) or things like `hideGenerationTimestamp`.
+We ask you to please set `"hideGenerationTimestamp": true` in your config.
+Otherwise, automatic updates will always commit a change in the timestamp, even if no code has changed.

 ### 2. Generate Client Code

 Once you have the API specification file, you're ready to generate the client library.
 However, raw code generation is only the first step.
 We've established a sophisticated automation pipeline using GitHub workflows to handle not just generation, but also post-processing, bug fixes, and integration of custom components.